Latest update on CBSE board exam: Class 10 results expected to be out soon on cbseresults.nic.in

-Following the Council for the Indian School Certificate Examinations (CISCE) board's declaration of results for classed 10 and 12, thousands of students from the Central Board of Secondary Education (CBSE) are asking their board and Union Education Minister Dharmendra Pradhan for an update with regard to the results.
+Following the Council for the Indian School Certificate Examinations (CISCE) board's declaration of results for classes 10 and 12, thousands of students from the Central Board of Secondary Education (CBSE) have been nudging the board and Union Education Minister Dharmendra Pradhan for an update with regard to the results.

-The Class 10 results were scheduled to be announced on July 20, however, CBSE Controller of Examinations Sanyam Bhardwaj earlier said that the dates are yet to be confirmed

-The results for Class 10 CBSE students are expected to be declared before July 31 on the board's official website- cbseresults.nic.in.
+The Central Board of Secondary Education (CBSE) recently posted a meme via their official Twitter handle assuring students that the results will be out soon and urged them not be anxious.

+Schools affiliated to the Central Board of Secondary Education (CBSE) said they have completed the assessment for Class X and Class XII students and submitted the final marks to the board.
+The results are likely to be declared by the end of this month.

 According to the assessment policy of CBSE for class 10 students, 80 marks for theory will comprise 40 marks for pre-board examinations conducted by the school, 30 marks for half-yearly or mid-term examinations and 10 marks for periodic tests or unit tests conducted by the school in the academic year.

-Further, CBSE also requested the schools to continue working towards compiling the result by completing the moderation to avoid any last-minute rush.

-Meanwhile, the CBSE had informed that the tabulation portal for the moderation of Class 11 and 12 marks is open from July 16.

-The Central Board of Secondary Education (CBSE) earlier last week announced that board exams for private candidates will be conducted from August 16 to September 15.
+Meanwhile, the Central Board of Secondary Education (CBSE) earlier announced that board exams for private candidates will be conducted from August 16 to September 15.

 The board stated, "In case of regular students, schools have conducted unit tests, mid-term and pre-board exams and thus performance of students is available.
 However, in case of students under private category, neither schools nor CBSE have the desired records based on which assessment can be done without the conduct of examination.
 Thus, tabulation or assessment policy cannot be implemented."